 However, when I came to see my grandmother in the hospital, I was stunned to see a Trader Joe’s nearby.
-And when I picked up one of those real estate rags at a grocery store, I quickly realized I might get a Victorian mansion for less than what I’d pay for a port-o-let in Compton.
+And when I picked up one of those real estate rags at a grocery store, I quickly realized I might get a Victorian mansion for less than what I’d pay for a port-o-let in the worst of L.A. neighborhoods.
 I decided I’d move to Indianapolis.
 My mom and I loaded up a Ryder truck and drove here from Los Angeles.
 I didn’t know anyone, but I knew I wanted a Queen Anne.
 And that is exactly what I got.

 So what does all this have to do with Historic Indianapolis?
 Well, I made my dream come true–my home has lovely bones (though desperately in need of some Sunday prayers)–and not knowing anyone in Indianapolis, I decided to create my own fun by getting acquainted with my home’s history.
 This lead to spending hours upon hours in the microfilm department at the Interim Central Library (Old City Hall).
 Researching my home, morphed into researching other nearby homes, my neighborhood and then the city.
 Within a year or so, I could name every person living on my block (at least) in 1905.
 I co-edited our neighborhood newsletter and got involved in the local community.
 If I’m going somewhere, I want to make a difference.